-With all the talk of defections from AAA, both past and present recently, it’s made me think more about lucha libre in the 90’s.
-You know, that golden period of When Worlds Collide, three Triplemania shows, El Hijo del Santo vs. Negro Casas, Promo Azteca and so much more?
-So today I’ve decided to focus a Lucha Tribute on one of those stars of the 90’s.
-The twist; this is one of the few guys who didn’t bounce from AAA during 1996, a luchador with some of the biggest family ties in lucha libre history, some of the wackiest stories in lucha libre history and even a story that connects to the 1997 Royal Rumble in San Antonio.
+With all the talk of defections from AAA, recently in both the past and present, it’s made me think more about Lucha libre in the '90s.
+You know, that golden period of When Worlds Collide, three Triplemania shows, El Hijo del Santo vs. Negro Casas, Promo Azteca, and so much more?
+So today I’ve decided to focus a Lucha Tribute on one of those stars of the 90s.
+The twist is that this is one of the few guys who didn’t bounce from AAA during 1996, a luchador with some of the biggest family ties in Lucha libre history, some of the wackiest stories in Lucha libre history, and even a story that connects to the 1997 Royal Rumble in San Antonio.
 Who could this be?
 You’re about to find out, but only if you’re ready to rock and roll.
-Gentlemen and ladies, I give you the Lucha Tribute to the rock star of the Casas family, the luchador known as Heavy Metal.
+Ladies and gentlemen, I give you the Lucha Tribute to the rock star of the Casas family, the luchador known as Heavy Metal.

 What You Already Know

-These days I’m pretty sure most people couldn’t tell you anymore about Heavy Metal than they could the members of Warrant.
-If you’ve been watching lucha libre for more than a minute though then you’ll at least know that Metal is the son of former luchador/referee Pepe Casas and youngest brother of CMLL’s Felino and Negro Casas.
+These days, I’m pretty sure most people couldn’t tell you any more about Heavy Metal than they could the members of Warrant.
+But if you’ve been watching lucha libre for more than a minute, then you’ll at least know that Metal is the son of former luchador/referee Pepe Casas and youngest brother of CMLL’s Felino and Negro Casas.
 There’s the disadvantage of being Heavy Metal right there; all the people in the world who can be your siblings and you get one of the most underrated luchadors of all time and quite possibly one of the five greatest wrestlers to ever walk this mortal coil?
 That’s cold, and I say that preparing to tell you that Heavy Metal is no slouch himself.
 I think if anything this just goes to show you that we need to find Pepe Casas, get some DNA off him via a cheek swab and safeguard that bad boy till the end of days.
 Clearly the man has the goods if he ended up producing three sons this good.

 What You Didn’t Know

 Born Erick Francisco Casas Ruiz (great name, though I’d get rid of the K in Eric.
 Just saying), Heavy Metal was exposed to the wrestling business the same way his older brothers were; by attending shows Pepe worked and acting distraught in the front row every time Pepe was selling in order to generate sympathy.
 Have I mentioned Pepe Casas is the man?
-Sadly he didn’t pull the same prank he did on Heavy Metal that he did Negro Casas (read this if you don’t know that story).
 As he was younger than Felino and Negro (there’s a ten year age gap between Metal and Casas), Metal started later, debuting in 1988 under the name Canelo Casas.
 You may recognize this name as a lucha libre viewer, mainly because it’s the name used today by a CMLL luchador that’s supposedly the nephew of Negro, Felino and Metal (though some rumors persist that current day Canelo Casas is Heavy Metal’s son).
 So yes, current day Canelo Casas got the name from Heavy Metal.
 It’s a damn shame he also didn’t get a lick of his star power and ability but hey, there’s at least got to be one Cooper Manning in the family right?

 Now here’s the thing a lot of folks lose sight on in regards to Heavy Metal’s career.
 It’s widely assumed he became one of AAA’s biggest stars after most of the luchadors left AAA for WCW and Promo Azteca in 1996.
 This isn’t true.
 The reality is that Heavy Metal was one of the key cogs for AAA from the very beginning, starting as a rudo.
 He was an early opponent (and later occasional partner) for a young Rey Mysterio Jr. and feuded with El Hijo del Santo if only so Santo could say he feuded (and bested) all three Casas brothers once in his life.
-Eventually however the rock star look (which got Vampiro overly like crazy just a few years earlier) was too popular to ignore and Heavy Metal became a wildly beloved technico by 1994.
-That year by the way has to be one of the best and wildest years of Metal’s career.
-Many will argue his biggest highlight was when he and longtime partner Latin Lover won the Mexican National Tag Team Championships in a three way tag match on September 11th.
+Eventually, however, the rock star look (which got Vampiro overly like crazy just a few years earlier) was too popular to ignore and Heavy Metal became a wildly beloved Tecnico by 1994.
+That year, by the way, has to be one of the best and wildest years of Metal’s career.
+Many will argue his biggest highlight was when he and longtime partner Latin Lover won the Mexican National Tag Team Championships in a three-way tag match on September 11th.
 I’d say it was Triplemania II-A, the first of three wildly hailed Triplemania shows that year, where Metal headlined with Jerry Estrada in a hair vs. hair match.

 I’m going with two here, though I recommend scouring the internet yourself because there’s a lot of good Heavy Metal matches out there.
-The first is a trios match from January of 1993 that features Metal, a very young Psicosis and some dude named Picudo taking on future WCW star Super Calo, Abismo Negro (under the name Winners) and a then 18 year old Rey Mysterio Jr. These six would combine to create one of the only two five star matches in the history of AAA; sadly that match, like the Estrada one, can only be seen in clips from another Rob Viper highlight video.
-Thus you'll have to settle for the four and a half star match these six had a few days later, which is still great (poor video quality not withstanding) gives you a taste of what a really young Heavy Metal could do and just how great Mysterio was even at just 18.
+The first is a trios match from January of 1993 that features Metal, a very young Psicosis and some dude named Picudo taking on future WCW star Super Calo, Abismo Negro (under the name Winners) and a then 18-year-old Rey Mysterio Jr. These six would combine to create one of the only two five star matches in the history of AAA.
+Sadly, there is no footage of the match, so you'll have to settle for the four and a half star match these six had a few days later, which is still great (poor video quality not withstanding) gives you a taste of what a really young Heavy Metal could do and just how great Mysterio was even at just 18.